 Smile and gently close your eyes.
 Just become aware of your breath.
 Feel the breath coming in slowly, become aware of a small natural gap between breaths, when there is no breath.
 Watch the breath make a U-turn and go out slowly; again there is an even smaller gap of no breath, before the next breath comes in.
 Become aware of this cycle, watch it, and relax.

-Follow these thumb rules for breath, while practising yoga asanas [only].
+Follow these thumb rules for breath, while practising yoga asanas.

 Doing the kriyas, asanas and pranayamas gently and having a smile are integral to the suggested treatment.

-The yoga recommendations are not meant to substitute your doctor’s advice, but to supplement it and complement it.
+Safety alert: The yoga recommendations are not meant to substitute your doctor’s advice, but to supplement and complement it.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!